-Ever since visiting Emerald Bay for the first time a little over a year ago, I have always wanted to come back and kayak to the small island right in the middle called Fannette Island.
-When I toured Vikingsholm the guide told me about the small tea house that sits at the top of the island.
+Ever since visiting Emerald Bay for the first time a little over a year ago (2016), I have always wanted to come back and kayak to the small island right in the middle called Fannette Island.
+When I toured Vikingsholm, the guide told me about the little tea house that sits at the top of the island.
 This tea house was built when the bay was privately owned, for the owner to bring her guests for high tea.
-Today it is only a four walls with no roof, but it is still a beautiful destination in a bay that is already one of my favorite places in all of California, and how often do you get to kayak to an island then hike to a old tea house?
+Today it is only four walls with no roof, but it is still a beautiful destination in a bay that is already one of my favorite places in all of California.
+Plus, how often do you get to kayak to an island then hike to an old tea house?

 - Parking is incredibly difficult at Emerald Bay so arrive early

-- 1 mile walk down from Emerald Bay, tenth of a mile walk on the island
+- 1 mile walk down from Emerald Bay, a tenth of a mile walk on the island

-We ended up landing next to this awesome downed tree that you could see really well in the clear water.
+We ended up landing next to this impressive downed tree that you could see well in the clear water.

 The Hike to the Tea House

-From here it is about 5 to 10 minutes of walking up the rough rocks to get to the tea house.
-It is not too hard but the rocks can be slippery so take your time.
+From here, it is about 5 to 10 minutes of walking up the rough rocks to get to the tea house.
+It is not too hard, but the stones can be slippery, so take your time.

-After passing the last small hill the tea house will come into view.
-When we were here there were at least 10 other people.
-Everyone from jet skiers to boaters make the trek out to this island to climb to the tea house.
+After passing the last small hill, the tea house will come into view.
+When we were there, there were at least ten other people.
+Everyone from jet skiers to boaters makes the trek out to this island to climb to the tea house.

 I walked around the base of it before proceeding up the rough stone stairs to the house itself.

-While the house is not how it once was, it is still 4 strong rock walls with three windows and a fireplace.
-The roof itself is no longer there but that adds to the charm of this historical structure.
+While the house is not how it once was, it is still four strong rock walls with three windows and a fireplace.
+The roof is no longer there, but that adds to the charm of this historic structure.

-Here is a view of the island from the backside and you can see on the stones how high the water level has been up to at one point in time.
-I hear the entire lake is down around 7 feet due to the drought.
+Here is a view of the island from the backside, and you can see on the stones how high the water level has been.
+I hear the entire lake is down around 7 feet due to the drought (this was in 2016).

 The Sunken Forest

 The sunken forest is the name for the area of the bay where a lot of trees have fallen into the lake and gotten stuck there.
-You can see them jutting out above the water in this section and so I decided to go investigate with the kayak.
+You can see them jutting out above the water in this section, and so I decided to investigate with the kayak.

-When you get close you will realize how big these trees really are.
-I tried to take a picture underwater but it was hard to see how far they went down.
+When you get close, you will realize how big these trees are.
+I tried to take a picture underwater, but it was hard to see how far they went down.

-From here I headed back over to the starting point to turn in my kayak right at the one hour mark.
-This was an extremely fun experience, one that I highly recommend.
+From here, I headed back over to the starting point to turn in my kayak right at the one-hour mark.
+This was an enjoyable experience, one that I highly recommend.
 Do make sure you save up some energy for the one mile walk back up to the parking lot as well.
 Let me know if you have been in the comments.